Has the Job Retention Scheme been extended?

 Chandleries and boat showrooms would fall within the scope of shops.

-We are pleased that following our work with Tourism Alliance, the Local Government Association has subsequently confirmed that marinas, boat hire and passenger facilities do fall into the intended category and should, in its view, be eligible for this relief.
+We were pleased that following our work with Tourism Alliance, the Local Government Association confirmed that marinas, boat hire and passenger facilities do fall into the intended category and should, in its view, be eligible for this relief.
 This advice applies in England and Wales.

 I am a small boating business with no premises, and I don’t pay business rates.
 Do I qualify for any of the grants?

-The UK Government has announced a package of grants for businesses in the leisure and hospitality sectors.
-These grants are intended for businesses which have premises and, under normal circumstances, would be required to pay Business Rates.
+Last year the UK Government announced a series of grants for businesses in the leisure and hospitality sectors.
+These grants were intended for businesses which have premises and, under normal circumstances, would be required to pay Business Rates.
 Regrettably, businesses in these sectors which do not have premises (and therefore do not pay Business Rates) are ineligible for these grants.

 British Marine recognises the importance of providing financial support to businesses in the industry which do not qualify for these grants.
-This is why we are lobbying Government to request specialist financial support for the industry, which takes into account the costs that our members do have to pay.
-More information can be found on our lobbying page.
+This is why we lobbied the UK Government and Devolved Administrations to request specialist financial support for the industry, which takes into account the costs that our members do have to pay.

 FC Risk Management Limited